AhmedYahyaE/clickshare-e-commerce-product-management/README.md

 # ClickShare E-Commerce Product Management Feature Application

 This is ClickShare E-Commerce product management application built with **Laravel 11**.
-It provides an API and web interface to manage products.
+It provides a REST API and web interface to manage products.
+User registration and login functionality using Laravel's built-in authentication system implemented.
+Implmented a JavaScript feature to consume the products API with Authentication and Pagination to display them.
+API Token-based Authentication implemented using Sanctum package.
+Both client-side & server-side validation implemented.

 ## Technical Features